HimashaHerath/webextract/DEVELOPMENT.md

 ---

 **Questions about development practices?** Open an issue or discussion - we're here to help! 🚀

+## 🤖 Pre-commit Hooks Status

+✅ Pre-commit hooks are now installed and active!
+- All commits will be automatically formatted with Black
+- Code quality checks will run before each commit
+- This prevents CI formatting failures